thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iii---azure-arc.md

 ## Install the Azure Arc Agent

 Since I am running my Linux environment on my Windows 10 laptop as WSL I can do this directly from my Windows Terminal when I launch my Ubuntu profile.
-In a real world solution you would use another tool to deploy to more than one server.
+In a real world solution I would use another tool to deploy to more than one server.
 I basically just copied and pasted the entire script into my bash terminal.

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20094417.png)